-Figure 5 - Heat Resistant Material (Slate, Marble, Tile, etc.) Above Fireplace materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
+You must have noncombustible material(s) above the fireplace opening.
+Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30" and 36" Models Only).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" Models Only).
 Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figures 5 and 6 and Figure 7, Page 12, for minimum clearances.
+See Figures 5, 6 and 7 on Pages 10 and 11, for minimum clearances.